KUMAWAT55/bigdata/spark/README.md

 ### Spark interactive content
--->To run one of the Java or Scala sample programs,
+-->To run one of the Java or Scala sample programs:

 	use "bin/run-example <class> <params>" in the top-level Spark directory.
 (Behind the scenes, this invokes the more general spark-submit script for launching applications)
 	./bin/run-example SparkPi 10  // 10 is Number of Partitions